MinecraftHackathon/java-template/README.md

 You need to use one of the branch `spigot`, `forge` or `fabric` and set it as your main branch.
 Then you can start to code your mod or plugin.

+## Development

+Please use Intellij Idea to develop your mod or plugin.
+You can download it here: https://www.jetbrains.com/idea/download <br>
+You have a Minecraft Development plugin for Intellij Idea.
+You can download it here: https://plugins.jetbrains.com/plugin/8327-minecraft-development (or search it on the plugins page of Intellij Idea)

+> **Warning**
+> Don't ask me how to use VsCode, I don't know 🤣

 ## Documentation

 You have for each branch a link to their documentation.
 But here a resume: